-Any senior can experience abuse, regardless of their culture, gender, race, financial status, or mental and/or physical conditions.
-Abused seniors are often socially isolated, with few friends or family in whom to confide.
+Any older adult can experience abuse, regardless of their culture, gender, race, financial status, or mental and/or physical conditions.
+Abused older adults are often socially isolated, with few friends or family in whom to confide.

 Unfortunately, in many cases, abusers are family members.
 They can also be friends, neighbours, care providers or anyone in a position of authority or power over the older adult.

 Elder abuse can also occur in hospitals, long-term care facilities or retirement homes.

 There is no single cause of abuse.
 As we learn more, theories continue to be developed.

 Often, however, one or more of the following factors are involved:

 While it is not a good idea to jump to conclusions, the signs and symptoms listed above should not be ignored.

 For more information, support, and confidential advise, contact: